stokito/fortress-lang/README.txt

 Library: The home for all of the Fortress standard libraries.

 bin: Shell scripts for our various projects.
+These are bash scripts; you will need an installation of bash on your system to run them.

 You will also see the following files: